cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 1. Create a `simple_spec.js` file.
 2. Watch Cypress update our list of specs.
-3. Launch our browser into the Cypress GUI.
+3. Launch Cypress in interactive mode.

 Let's create a new file in the `cypress/integration` folder that was created for us: